RedHatInsights/insights-ansible-check/README.rst

 For ``insights-policy-check`` to be able to log into Insights from the control system.

-If you are running your playbooks as root, and your control system is registered to either Red Hat Insights or Red Hat Subscription Manager, ``insights-policy-check`` can log into Insights already.
+If you are running  ``insights-policy-check`` as root, and your control system is registered to either Red Hat Insights or Red Hat Subscription Manager, ``insights-policy-check`` can log into Insights already.